đ Overview

 All of the readings for the course can be found at nmi.cool/intro.

-Weâre going to use Slack for all class discussion and communication, including important updates from me.
-Slack is also where youâll also take part in group discussions.
+Weâre going to use a messaging platform for all class discussion and communication, including important updates from me.
+This tool will also be where youâll take part in group discussions.

-Checking Slack regularly (ideally daily) is required for the course, so you must install the Slack app on your phone and on your desktop.
+Checking the messaging platform regularly (ideally daily) is required for the course, so you must install the platform app on your phone and on your desktop.

 eLC